sqweelygig/supercool-servers/README.md

 The MVP prioritises a smartphone interface as this is the most restrictive expected.
 The w3c (2015) considers progressive enhancement to generally be more effective and maintainable than graceful degradation, especially when adopted from the initialisation of the project.
 Therefore, the interface should not rely on high resolutions, easy keyboard typing, hover events or other aspects absent from a smartphone.
-To support this, I will develop at a 360x640px resolution using Chrome's low-resolution developer toolkit as statcounter.com (2022) states that this is the lowest resolution that receives frequent use.
+To support this, I will develop at a 360x640px resolution using Chrome's low-resolution developer toolkit since statcounter.com (2022) states that this is the lowest resolution that receives frequent use.

 ![Smartphone interface](docs/screenshot.png)